-“Our practice is not selfish.
+“Our meditation practice is not selfish.
 We don’t practice for ourselves alone.
+Our practice benefits the entire world.
 As we change, the world changes.
-Our practice is a powerful form of activism that makes the world better.”
+Our practice makes us more compassionate, more generous, more patient, more loving, more caring human beings.
+Our practice is a powerful form of activism that makes the world a better place.”

 These are words I say to my fellow meditators at the end of the meditations I lead.
 And I believe in them.
 I really do.